Transient growth in diabatic boundary layers with fluids at supercritical pressure: Non-modal analysis

-The physical mechanism of the lift-up effect can be clearly seen in the cross-stream slices ($y$-$z$ plane) of Figs.~\ref{fig:fig10}(a--c), where contours of the output streamwise velocity perturbation $u'_{out}$ are superimposed over the velocity vectors of the cross-stream perturbation velocity $|\vec{V'_{out}}|=\sqrt{v'^2_{out}+w'^2_{out}}$ at three different streamwise locations.~The resulting high-velocity streaks ($\Re(u'_{out})>0$) are located where counter-rotating vortices pull high momentum fluid downward, and vice versa for the low-velocity streaks ($\Re(u'_{out})<0$).~The same behavior is observed for the density and temperature streaks:~streamwise vortices act with the mean-density and against the mean-temperature profile, respectively.~At $x=x_{opt}=425$, the lift-up mechanism causes the largest amplification of the streaks.~Due to the crossing of the Widom line, secondary $u'_{out}$-peaks are visible in the near-wall region, especially at early $x$, as already explained by the vortex tilting in Fig.~\ref{fig:fig8}(b).
+The physical mechanism of the lift-up effect is evident in the cross-stream slices ($y$-$z$ plane) of Figs.~\ref{fig:fig10}(a--c), where contours of the output streamwise velocity perturbation $u'_{out}$ are superimposed over the velocity vectors of the cross-stream perturbation velocity $|\vec{V'_{out}}|=\sqrt{v'^2_{out}+w'^2_{out}}$ at three different streamwise locations.
+Resulting high-velocity streaks ($\Re(u'_{out})>0$) form where counter-rotating vortices pull high momentum fluid downward, and vice versa for low-velocity streaks ($\Re(u'_{out})<0$).
+This behavior extends to the density and temperature streaks, where streamwise vortices act with the mean-density and against the mean-temperature profile, respectively.
+At $x=x_{opt}=425$, the lift-up mechanism maximizes streak amplification.
+The crossing of the Widom line introduces secondary $u'_{out}$-peaks, notably in the near-wall region, especially at early $x$, as demonstrated by the vortex-tilting mechanism in Fig.~\ref{fig:fig8}(b).

+Despite the 2-D parallel flow assumption, vortices in Figs.~\ref{fig:fig10}(a--c) are not symmetrical with respect to the wall-normal axis but inclined in the spanwise direction.
+Within a very short distance ($x \approx 50$), they are first erected before being tilted in the other direction farther downstream.
+This observation suggests the presence of another mechanism, contributing to additional energy amplification in the cross-plane spanwise component \cite{Hack1}.
+Notably, the shift of the optimal amplification $G_{opt}$ to finite frequencies, visible in Fig.~\ref{fig:fig3}(d), implies that the Orr mechanism \cite{Orr1} enhances the optimal amplification.